ypinhsuan/tp/docs/UserGuide.md

 This section offers an overview of the layout in Tutor's Pet.

-There are four main areas in Tutor's Pet:
+There are three main areas in Tutor's Pet:

-1. command box,

-1. result display box,
+1. the command box and result display box,

-1. main viewing area,
+1. the main viewing area,

-1. utility area.
+1. the utility area.

 The command box is the area for you to enter your commands.
 The result of each command will be shown in the result display box, which is located immediately below the command box.